tc39/proposal-class-fields/README.md

 window.customElements.define('num-counter', Counter);
 ```

-In the above example, you can see a field declared with the syntax `x = 0`.
-You can also declare a field without an initializer as `x`.
+In the above example, you can see a field declared with the syntax `x = 0;`.
+You can also declare a field without an initializer as `x;`.
 By declaring fields up-front, class definitions become more self-documenting; instances go through fewer state transitions, as declared fields are always present.

 ## Private fields